lheckemann/gizmoball/docs/usecases.md

     3. User confirms quit
     4. System is terminated
 - Alternate paths:
+    a)
         1. User is in build mode
         2. System prompts user to save their game board
         3. User chooses location to save game board
         4. Go to step 2 (Main path)
+    b)
         3. User declines quit